What Does it Take to Be an Airfield Operations Specialist?

 - Manage wildlife on and around airport grounds.

 - Procure, produce, and provide information on the safe operation of aircraft, such as flight planning publications, operations publications, charts and maps, or weather information.

-Airfield Operations Specialists state the following job skills are important in their day-to-day work.
+When polled, Airfield Operations Specialists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.